hansonrobotics/pieinstein/README.md

 This will force  the robot to fail on going Online, stop trying and then Go Mobile as failsafe.

-Go Mobile : That is to say the robot will set his Wifi in AP mode and if pressed on the chest button it will verbose credential
+Go Mobile : That is to say the robot will set his Wifi in AP mode and if pressed on the chest button, the robot will tell his credential

 ***Example:***

-AP = EINSTEIN3333\
+APN = EINSTEIN3333\
 PSK = genius1234

 ## Direct control from a PC